GuillaumeWaignier/fibaro/quickApp/Nest/README.md

 ## Troubleshooting

+You can force a restart of the quickApp by restarting the Fibaro Home Center or by modifying/saving the quickApp's parameters

 ### Authentication - projectId problem

 In the console log, you have this kind of log (you have to wait 2*frequency because each authentication step is made one loop).